gushogg-blake/edita/howto/tree-sitter.md

 	The only disadvantage of static linking is that the langs will be loaded unconditionally on startup, taking up some of the startup time that we want to use for loading common langs.

-- add support for statically linked modules to `Language.load` in lib/binding_web/binding.js
+- Add support for statically linked modules to `Language.load` in `lib/binding_web/binding.js`.

 Fork: https://github.com/gushogg-blake/tree-sitter

 ## emscripten/emsdk/llvm

-A recent version of `emcc` (emscripten) must also be used, in order to get this change: https://github.com/emscripten-core/emscripten/pull/18382 (use locateFile in dynamic module loader):
+A recent version of `emcc` (emscripten) must also be used, in order to get this change: https://github.com/emscripten-core/emscripten/pull/18382 (use `locateFile` in dynamic module loader):

 ```bash
 emcc -v # 3.1.43-git